The next step is to define Pilot Points.

 •There is no need to be parsimonious; use as many pilot points as you can.
 Let PEST do the regularization (use SVD, Tikhonov, SVD-assist or all of these together).

 •Use more pilot points in those parts of the model domain where information has a high spatial density (for example where there are more observation wells).

 •Try to place pilot points between head measurement wells in the direction of groundwater flow where they represent hydraulic conductivity.
 Place them on measurement wells where they represent specific yield or storage coefficient.

 •Make sure you place hydraulic conductivity pilot points between measurement wells and any downstream boundary, for it is the hydraulic conductivity of the material between these wells and the boundary that determines the heads in those wells.

 •Don’t leave any large gaps in the final pilot points pattern.

-•If you use preferred value regularization (for example if you have used the ADDREG1 utility to add Tikhonov constraints to the PEST input dataset) consider using a covariance matrix instead of weights for the prior information equations.
+•If you use preferred value regularization (i.e. you have selected Preferred Value Tikhonov Regularization) consider using a covariance matrix instead of weights for the prior information equations.
 See the PPCOV utility from the Groundwater Data Utilities suite.

 •If you are absolutely sure that no heterogeneity can arise over a distance of less than x, then don’t place any pilot points closer together than a distance of x.